tyrell/qemu-m1-kali/README.md

 This will launch a QEMU window to kickoff your Kali Linux installation.
 Step through the installation wizard.
 Depending on the installation contents you can expect this to take hours to complete.

-Once the installaiton ocmpletes the system will reboot.
-Since you still have the installation image mounted, you will come back to the start of the installation wizard after rebooting.
+Once the installation completes the system will reboot.
+Since you still have the installation cd-rom image mounted, you will come back to the start of the installation wizard after rebooting.
 Please quit QEMU at this point.

- # Launnch your Kali Linux installation
+ # Launch your Kali Linux installation

  `qemu-system-x86_64 -hda kali.qcow2 -boot d -m 2G -usb -machine pc &`